 Other financial criteria that is considered when qualifying for Loudoun Habitat’s program:

 - Steady income for the past 12 months.

 - Reasonably good credit record with debts being addressed by timely payments or other special arrangements.
 Perfect credit is not required, we are looking for responsible applicants.
 Have not had a foreclosure or bankruptcy within two years.

 - Members of partner families (18 years or older) agree to perform a specified number of required sweat equity hours (volunteer hours that contribute toward the building or rehabilitation of a Habitat home).
-Sweat equity hours can be up to 300 hours per family.
+Sweat equity are 200 hours per family.